xnnba1984/combodesign/README.md

 └── reproducibility/
 ```

-`package/combodesign` is the R package.
-The other folders contain the analysis
-scripts, simulation scripts, public-data case-study scripts, generated tables,
+`package/combodesign` is the R package that implements the proposed method.
+The other folders contain the analysis scripts, simulation scripts, public-data case-study scripts, generated tables,
 generated figures, and a run-all QA driver.

 ## R setup